Thames sailing barge: Build and rigging

+Crew

+An advantage of Thames barges was their small crew.
+The typical crew was two men and a dog, the dog being useful for security and catching rats as well as for companionship.
+Occasionally barges would be crewed by just one man and a dog.
+Some larger barges would add a boy, or a woman (usually the wife of the skipper) to the crew.

 History

 The precursor to the square spritsail barge was the London lighter or dumb-barge.
 They flitted up and down the river delivering cargo, using the incoming tide to send them up river, and the ebbing tide for the return journey.
 They were manoeuvered by a pair of bargemen using long sweeps (oars).
 These barges had a flat box like bow (swim-headed) and a near flat stern, or a square sloping stern (budgett stern).
 There is a print in the Guildhall Library dating from 1764, showing a 1697 built, round bowed barge with a spritsail rig – but with no mizzen.

 The spritsail and the leeboards are both of Dutch origin and can be traced back to 1416 and can be seen on the London River by 1600.

 Mizzenless barges, known as luff barges, were smaller and more streamlined: they principally worked the upper reaches of the Thames.
 In a 1752 engraving of the Chelsea Waterworks there is a stumpie with a transom stern.

 In the 1800s EW Cooke (1811–1880), made a series of engravings of barges on the river, leaving a record of most of the possible rigs.